Officers and SPD Leadership Council

 2. SPD Editorial Committee–The Editorial Committee consists of the SPD newsletter Editor and the Committee Members.
 The Editorial Committee oversees content for Intercambios and assists the Editor in publishing it.
 Committee Members shall serve renewable one-year terms.
 Are you interested in collaborating as author or proofreader for Intercambios?
 Contact Gloria Cabrejos Koo at email@example.com.

-3. SPD Professional Development Committee–The Professional Development Committee designs and supports educational programs and events that promote the career growth and professional advancement of our members.
-Events include webinars, workshops, seminars and presentations.
-This new Committee plans to develop a network of speakers, trainers, and professionals who can deliver a broad range of educational and training programs to the SPD membership.
-This list will be updated periodically.
-We would love to hear from you, please send all comments and suggestions to Charo Welle (chair) and Rudy Heller (co-chair) at email@example.com.
+3. SPD Professional Development Committee (PDC)–The Professional Development Committee designs and supports educational programs and events that promote the career growth and professional advancement of SPD members.
+Events may include organizing workshops, webinars, seminars, and presentations in collaboration with ATA chapters or ATA divisions.
+The Committee works with speakers, trainers, and professionals who can deliver a broad range of educational and training programs to the SPD membership through ATA annual conferences, professional development events, workshops, online and on-site seminars.
+Send comments and suggestions to Charo Welle (chair) and Gabriela Escarrá (co-chair) at firstname.lastname@example.org.

 4. SPD Hospitality and Public Relations Committee–